There is no “average” settlement for a wrongful death claim. The amount of money you receive is determined by many factors, such as:

 Building the Strongest Possible Case

 It is important to support and strengthen your lawsuit with all available forms of evidence.
-The evidence we collect for you may include:
+Evidence we collect for you may include:

 - Your loved one’s medical records